This is a temporary scheme designed to help employers retain their employees and protect the UK economy

 This has now been confirmed to be on base salary and any regular payments you are obliged to pay for such as past overtime, fees and compulsory commission payments.
 Discretionary bonuses (including tips), commission payments and non-cash payments should be excluded.

-The maximum is 80% of gross pay up to a maximum of £2,500 per month per employee (£1,175.50 from September, £1,875 from October).
+The maximum is 80% of gross pay up to a maximum of £2,500 per month per employee (£1,175.50 for July 2021 and £1,875 for August and September 2021 when the scheme will close.
 If the employee earns less than this, then it is based on their gross pay.
-The Government is also paying the Employer's NICs and the minimum pension contribution over and above the wage until the end of July.

 We understand that you can change the basis of the calculation month to month in order to pay the employee the maximum allowable.
 Note: if you are using payroll software to calculate the amount that can be reclaimed, it might show a slight difference to that given in the HMRC calculator.
 HMRC's advice is to use the software figures.
 Small differences will not be significant.